Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 For families, Lonavala, Khandala and Matheran are top choices with safe stays, easy walks and plenty of fun activities.
 Couples often love Igatpuri and Karjat for their quiet resorts and peaceful views.
 I’ve stayed in a few hillside cottages — perfect for morning chai with a view!

 Yes!
 You don’t need a luxury budget to enjoy the hills.
 Matheran and Karjat are great for budget travelers where you will find affordable homestays, local food stalls and scenic spots without heavy entry fees.
-I usually spend more on snacks than on staying here!
+I will love to spend more on snacks than on staying here!

 You can travel by car, train or local taxi depending on your plan.
-I often take the Mumbai–Pune Expressway for Lonavala and Khandala or the Mumbai–Karjat route for the others.
+Take the Mumbai–Pune Expressway for Lonavala and Khandala or the Mumbai–Karjat route for the others.
 Most trains from CST or Dadar also stop near these hill towns, making travel super easy even without your own vehicle.

 The best time to visit is between June and February.
 Monsoons (June–September) bring lush greenery and waterfalls while winter (October–February) offers cool, pleasant weather for sightseeing.
 I personally love the post-monsoon season with clear skies, fresh air and no crowds!